PSHE & RSE

 Zones of Regulation

-Alongside the PSHE Association, we have also adopted the Zones of Regulation tool which helps children to self-regulate and further understand their emotions.
+Alongside Kapow, we have also adopted the Zones of Regulation tool which helps children to self-regulate and further understand their emotions.
 This is integrated across school and is used on a daily basis.

 The Zones of Regulation helps pupils: